 More information on conservation areas can be found on the Planning Portal (external link)

-Chatsworth Square and Portland Square Conservation Area Draft Appraisal and Management Plan
+Chatsworth Square and Portland Square Conservation Area Appraisal and Management Plan

-A draft appraisal and management plan for the Chatsworth Square and Portland Square Conservation Area has been prepared and is now available for consultation.
+A appraisal and management plan for the Chatsworth Square and Portland Square Conservation Area has been adopted.

 A public consultation is underway on the proposal to designate Brisco and Wreay as conservation areas.